OpenACC/openacc-training-materials/labs/module3/English/Fortran/README.md

 The parallel directive may be the most straight-forward of the directives.
 It will mark a region of the code for parallelization (this usually only includes parallelizing a single for loop.)
 Let's take a look:

 ```
     !acc parallel loop
     do i=1,N
         < loop code >
     enddo
 ```

 We may also define a "parallel region".
 The parallel region may have multiple loops (though this is often not recommended!)
-The parallel region is everything contained within the outer-most curly braces.
+The parallel region is everything contained within the outer-most loop.

 ```
 !acc parallel
+    !acc loop
     do i=1,N
         < loop code >
     enddo

 ```